mozilla/pkipolicy/ccadb/policy.md

 * Standard audit (WebTrust or ETSI)
 * Baseline Requirements (BR) audit (if the certificate is capable of issuing TLS/SSL server certificates)
-* Extended Validation (EV) audit (if applicable)
+* Extended Validation (EV) SSL and/or Code Signing audit (if applicable)

-As of June 1 2017, CAs must provide English versions of any Certificate Policy and Certification
-Practice Statement documents which are not originally in English, with version numbers matching the document they are a translation of.
+CAs must provide English versions of any Certificate Policy, Certification Practice Statement and Audit documents which are not originally in English, with version numbers matching the document they are a translation of.
 The English version is not required to be authoritative in all cases of dispute, but the CA must attest that the translation is not materially different to the original.

 ## 6. Mailshots ##